-Claims for personal injury compensation following an accident can be made up to three years after the accident occurred or three years after you discovered the injury was linked to the accident – whichever date is later.
+Claims for compensation following a car accident can be made up to three years after the accident occurred or three years after you discovered the injury was linked to the accident – whichever date is later.

-Being involved in a car accident can be very upsetting and a frightening experience.
-If you’ve been in an accident you should try and stay calm and follow our guidelines on what to do and what information you need to collect.
+Being involved in a car accident can be a very upsetting and frightening experience.
+Follow our guidelines on what to do and what information you need to collect.

 Whiplash symptoms can last from a few days to many months and even longer, depending on the severity of the injury.
 Read our guide for further information or call our team for a free claim consultation.

 Whiplash is one of the most common injuries in road traffic accidents and has been the subject of much debate.
 Our guide focuses on what symptoms you might have if you’ve suffered a whiplash injury.

 Whether you’ve suffered a personal injury sustained from a road traffic accident, or an accident at work, or out and about, then it is likely that your solicitor will ask you to attend a medical appointment.